more than just fabric –

 When I get to collaborate, it brings another dimension of meaning.
 I am not just interpreting my own emotion and connection but listening, investing and weaving together the imagination of another.
 Creating for someone else is a trust and a gift and I always feel the honour and delight of being allowed to turn their ideas into fabric.

 Katie’s story wasn’t just about connecting with nature but as a commemoration to her wonderful Autumn loving mum.
+I felt privileged to work with Katie on designing and weaving a set of 5 scarves, each one linked but made to have its own individual character to match the person it would belong to.

 “I first came across Feather and Hay when I was searching for a baby blanket for my first niece.
 I decided on a stunning rainbow hearts blanket, and when it arrived I loved it.
 I remember gifting it to my sister at her baby shower.
 We had to hold the baby shower quite early on in my sister’s pregnancy because our mum had terminal cancer and we didn’t know how long she had.
 A few months later Mum passed away, just days before my niece was born.